knpuniversity/blog/phpstorm-live-templates.rst

 * ``service`` (yaml) Adds the basic YAML service definition structure
 * ``tags`` (yaml) Adds a ``tags`` line to a service

-I'm not the first person to do this, but I am hoping that you'll suggest some more live templates, make these better, and even start adding other things - like code stylings, file templates and colors.
+I'm not the first person to do this, but I *am() hoping that you'll suggest some more live templates, make these better, and even start adding other things - like code stylings, file templates and colors.

-Cheers!
+Happy (fast) coding!

 .. _`PhpStorm LiveTemplates`: http://knpuniversity.com/screencast/phpstorm/live-templates
 .. _`docteurklein`: https://github.com/docteurklein/dot-files/tree/master/vim/UltiSnips/php